 Granted upon a dissolution of marriage, following a petition for divorce, a decree absolute ends a valid marriage.
 See Dissolution.

 Following the grounds for divorce being proven, the district judge grants a decree nisi as a provisional measure.
-Six weeks later the petitioner can apply for a decree absolute.
+Then, six weeks later, the petitioner can apply for a decree absolute.

 Decree of nullity